 Once a building permit application has been accepted, it goes through several stages of review before it is ready to be issued.
-These typically include addressing, planning, zoning review and code review.
-At this stage it is possible for other issues to arise that may require additional information or documentation such as a need for a professional engineer, a development permit, variance permit, a height survey or other information.
+These reviews typically include addressing, planning, zoning and building code compliance.
+At any of these stages it is possible for other issues to arise that may require additional information or documentation such as a need for a professional engineer, a development permit, a variance permit, a height survey or other information.
 You will be contacted as soon as possible regarding any additional information that is required.

 Permit Processing time:

 We are committed to processing all permit applications as quickly as possible.
+Therefore only complete applications will be accepted.
 For residential construction (new houses, additions, alterations and accessory buildings) the processing time can be 3 to 4 weeks, depending on the time of year and volume of permits.
-Permits for small projects are processed much quicker while the commercial permits vary from one project to the next.
+Commercial permits processing times are project dependent.

 For large commercial projects with Development Permit implications, a pre-application meeting with staff from our Building Inspection and Planning Departments can be arranged to provide further information including an estimate of the permit processing time.

-All permits expire two years after the date of issue; however it is possible to renew a permit for an additional period if necessary to complete the project.
+All permits expire two years after the date of issue; however it is possible to apply for a permit for the remaining work (for additional fees).

 *** No construction is permitted to take place prior to issuance of a Building Permit ***